Cyclic Symmetry Analysis

 Figure 3.
 Numbering of the segments when the axis of symmetry is perpendicular to and out of the plane

-The harmonic indices are supposed to be non-negative and must be no greater than (NSEG is the number of segments to be modeled).
+The harmonic indices are supposed to be non-negative and must be no greater than (NSEG is the number of segments of the actual structure).

 ( N S E G 1 2 ) MathType@MTEF@5@5@+= feaagKart1ev2aaatCvAUfeBSjuyZL2yd9gzLbvyNv2CaerbuLwBLn hiov2DGi1BTfMBaeXatLxBI9gBaerbd9wDYLwzYbItLDharqqtubsr 4rNCHbGeaGqiVu0Je9sqqrpepC0xbbL8F4rqqrFfpeea0xe9Lq=Jc9 vqaqpepm0xbba9pwe9Q8fs0=yqaqpepae9pg0FirpepeKkFr0xfr=x fr=xb9adbaqaaeGaciGaaiaabeqaamaabaabaaGcbaWaaeWaaeaada Wcaaqaaiaad6eacaWGtbGaamyraiaadEeacqGHsislcaaIXaaabaGa aGOmaaaaaiaawIcacaGLPaaaaaa@3D34@